Transaction Fee Mechanism Design: Main Results: Which TFMs Are MMIC, DSIC, or OCA-Proof?

 From the perspective of a coalition of users and a miner, on-chain and off-chain payments from the users to the miner (the $\pricet$'s specified by the TFM and the $\tau_t$'s specified by the OCA) remain within the coalition and cancel out; burned money (the $\burnt$'s) is transferred outside the coalition and is therefore a loss.

-\begin{prop}[OCA-Proof $\Leftrightarrow$ Joint Utility-Maximization] A TFM $\tfm$ is OCA-proof if and only if, for every on-chain history~$\history$, there exists an individually rational bidding strategy~$\sigma_{\history}$ such that, for every possible set~$T$ of outstanding transactions and valuations~$\vals$, the outcome $B_k=\allocs(\history,T(\sigma_{\history}(\vals)))$ maximizes the joint utility~\eqref{eq:jointutil} over every possible on-chain outcome $\allocs(\history,\bids)$. \end{prop}
+\begin{prop}[OCA-Proof $\Leftrightarrow$ Joint Utility-Maximization] A TFM $\tfm$ is\\ OCA-proof if and only if, for every on-chain history~$\history$, there exists an individually rational bidding strategy~$\sigma_{\history}$ such that, for every possible set~$T$ of outstanding transactions and valuations~$\vals$, the outcome $B_k=\allocs(\history,T(\sigma_{\history}(\vals)))$ maximizes the joint utility~\eqref{eq:jointutil} over every possible on-chain outcome $\allocs(\history,T(\bids))$. \end{prop}

-\begin{proof} For the ``only if'' direction, suppose there exists a history~$\history$ such that, for every individually rational bidding strategy~$\sigma_{\history}$, there is a set~$T$ of transactions with valuations $\vals$ and a set~$\bids$ of on-chain bids such that the joint utility of the outcome~$\allocs(\history,T(\bids))$ is strictly larger than that of the outcome~$\allocs(\history,T(\sigma_{\history}(\vals)))$.
+\begin{proof} For the ``only if'' direction, suppose there exists a history~$\history$ such that, for every individually rational bidding strategy~$\sigma_{\history}$, there is a set~$T$ of transactions with valuations~$\vals$ and a set~$\bids$ of on-chain bids such that the joint utility of the outcome~$\allocs(\history,T(\bids))$ is strictly larger than that of the outcome~$\allocs(\history,T(\sigma_{\history}(\vals)))$.
 Then, there is an OCA that uses on-chain bids~$\bids$ and suitable transfers to share the additional joint utility (relative to the outcome~$\allocs(\history,T(\sigma_{\history}(\vals)))$) such that all transaction creators and the miner are strictly better off.

 Conversely, suppose that for every history~$\history$, there exists an individually rational bidding strategy~$\sigma_{\history}$ such that, for every set~$T$ of transactions and valuation vector~$\vals$, the bid profile~$\sigma_{\history}(\vals)$ maximizes the joint utility over all possible on-chain bids $\bids$.
-Then, for every OCA, its joint utility is at most that of $\allocs(\history,\sigma_{\history}(\vals))$; because the joint utility is the sum of the miner and users' utility functions, some participant's utility under the OCA is at most that in~$\allocs(\history,\sigma_{\history}(\vals))$.
+Then, for every OCA, its joint utility is at most that of $\allocs(\history,T(\sigma_{\history}(\vals)))$; because the joint utility is the sum of the miner and users' utility functions, some participant's utility under the OCA is at most that in~$\allocs(\history,T(\sigma_{\history}(\vals)))$.
 Thus, no OCA Pareto improves over the outcome with on-chain bids~$\sigma_{\history}(\vals)$ and no off-chain transfers. \end{proof}

-Proposition~\ref{prop:ocaproof} reduces the task of verifying the OCA-proof condition to checking whether or not there is a joint utility-maximizing and individually rational bidding strategy.
+Proposition~\ref{prop:ocaproof} reduces the task of verifying OCA-proofness to checking whether or not there is a joint utility-maximizing and individually rational bidding strategy.
 We proceed to check each of our six running examples.

 \begin{corollary} FPAs are OCA-proof. \end{corollary}

 \begin{proof} Fix an (irrelevant) history $\history$.
 Let~$\gamma \in (0,1]$ be arbitrary, and define a bidding strategy~$\sigma$ by

 For a first-price auction, this bidding strategy is individually rational.
 Consider a set~$T$ of transactions with valuations~$\vals$.
 Because the burning rule $\burns$ is the all-zero function, the objective~\eqref{eq:fpa_obj2} maximized by the allocation rule~$\allocs^f$ with bids $\sigma(\vals)$ is identical (modulo the scaling factor~$\gamma$) to the joint utility~\eqref{eq:jointutil}.
 Thus, the joint utility of the on-chain outcome with bids $\sigma(\vals)$ cannot be improved upon by any OCA. \end{proof}